DaixuanLi/AutoBlox_Artifact/README.md

 python3 coarsed_pruning.py
 ```

-Then,  Figure 3,4 will appear in the reproduced_dat folder. in the paper.
+After that,  Figure 3 and Figure 4 will appear in the reproduced_dat folder.

-### Training (We reproduce Table 1, Figure 7, 8 as examples)
+### Training (We reproduce Table 1, Figure 7, and Figure 8 as examples)

 To train for a given workload type and with/without tuning order, please use